![]() |

 Alert-arm-attitude

-Practitioners of Pushing-hands may be of any gender, but within this website, purely for the sake of brevity and readability, they are all referred to as if they are male.
+Practitioners of Pushing-hands may be of any gender, but throughout this website, purely for the sake of brevity and readability, they are all referred to as if they are male.

-Pushing-hands has no left or right bias and so it is purely for the sake of clarity and readability that some of this website’s descriptions of (sequences of) movements are left-right specific.
+Pushing-hands has no left or right bias and so any left/right specificity in this website’s descriptions of movements/sequences is purely for the sake of clarity and readability.

-For any such text to apply to the mirror-image situation, the terms "left" and "right" (and "clockwise" and "anti-clockwise") would need to replace each other.
+For any such text to be applicable to the mirror-image situation, the terms "left" and "right" (and "clockwise" and "anti-clockwise") must replace each other.

-Any such Pushing-hand specific text is applicable only to a performance of the (sequence of) movement(s) which starts with each training-partner having specifically his left foot foremost.
+Any such pushing-hands-specific text refers only to a version of the movement/sequence in which each training partner begins with his left foot foremost.

 The precise meaning of each of several terms must be clearly defined, in order to expound upon Pushing-hands.

-Outside of this website, the terms "pushing hands" and "push hands" are used throughout the world to refer to any of several formats of a particular two-person activity, including the "Tui shou" of the Chinese martial art T'ai Chi Chu'an (Supreme ultimate fist) and the "Kakie" of the Okinawan martial art Goju-ryu karate, which, although sharing many characteristics, vary significantly in their fundamental precepts, having vastly differing purposes and rules of engagement.
-Some formats are considered to be training exercises solely for improving force-sensitive martial art skills; other formats are to accommodate refereed competitions; and yet other formats provide close-quarters (i.e. "in contact" as opposed to "on a gap") positions from which force-insensitive martial art attack and defence practice-drills are launched.
+Outside of this website, the terms "pushing hands" and "push hands" are used throughout the martial arts world to refer to any of several formats of a particular two-person activity which, although sharing many characteristics, vary significantly in their fundamental precepts and have vastly differing purposes and rules of engagement.
+Some formats are considered to be training exercises solely for improving force-sensitive skills; others are to accommodate refereed competitions; and still others provide close-quarters (i.e. "in contact" as opposed to "on a gap") positions from which force-insensitive attack-and-defence practice-drills are launched.
+Formats include the "Tui shou" of the Chinese T’ai Chi Chu’an (Supreme ultimate fist) and the "Kakie" of the Okinawan Goju-ryu karate.

 N.B.